Support Us Button Widget

 What to expect

-The restaurant will feature hand-cut steaks, fresh seafood, homemade pasta, and seasonal dishes.
-Renovations are currently underway, with Boyer Construction preserving the building’s historic features.
-The restaurant will include a main dining room, private areas, and outdoor seating.
+The restaurant will feature hand-cut steaks, fresh seafood, homemade pastas, seasonal dishes, a curated wine list, and cocktails.
+Final touches are currently underway, with Boyer Construction preserving the building’s historic features.
+Designed by 1X1 Design, Inc., the restaurant will include a main dining room + private areas, featuring warm elements with pops of mixed metals.

 Meet the owners